What you'll need:

 - Let simmer on low for at least 10 more minutes.
 The longer it simmers, the deeper the flavor develops.

-- Serve as is or top with desired toppings, such as croutons, fresh dill or basil, tomatoes, crispy baked chickpeas, nutritional yeast or Vegan Parmesan Cheese, and/or black pepper.
+- Serve as is or top with desired toppings, such as croutons, fresh dill or basil, tomatoes, crispy baked chickpeas, Seed Ranch's Vegan Cheese and/or black pepper.

 - Leftovers will keep covered in the refrigerator for 4-5 days or the freezer for 1 month.